-I live in Summerhill, Shimla.
-Born and brought up there in fact; however, I spend a lot of time in the Kinnaur district of Himachal Pradesh, since that’s where most of my friends are.
+I live in Boileauganj, near Summerhill in Shimla, born and brought up there in fact.
+However, I spend a lot of time in the Kinnaur district of Himachal Pradesh, since that’s where most of my friends are.
 So whenever I get time, I head out to the Kinnaur belt.

 I love Kinnaur because of my travels and because of my friends and ties but also because of Kinnaur itself.
 It is a beautiful region of Himachal Pradesh – rough, rugged, high remote mountains, simple people, great food, and a beautifully diverse landscape.

 If you were to ask me of places that one should visit in Himachal Pradesh, one of the first places I would think of is Sarahan in Shimla District.
 And in Sarahan: The Bhimakali Temple.
 When I start off from Shimla city to Kinnaur, the primary route I take comes to a point from where I could to go to Sangla valley or Kalpa and the region beyond.
 On this route, there is a village called Juri, from where a right turn and a journey 20 kilometres up the mountain will take you to the village of Sarahan, where stands the majestic Bhimakali Temple, 51 ‘Shakti Peeths in India.
 In terms of distance, Sarahan (earlier known as ‘Sonitpur’ as identified in the Puranas) is around 180 Kms from Shimla – an overnight journey by bus (which is how I travel often).
 Sarahan lies near Shalabag (on the ancient Indo-Tibetan road), and it is often called “The Gateway to Kinnaur”.